JeffIrwin/syntran/README.md

 ### Variables, booleans, and type checking

-A variable declaration expression uses the [`let` keyword](https://doc.rust-lang.org/std/keyword.let.html) as in Rust.
-This is also somewhat similar to JavaScript, except there is no `var` keyword.
+Variable declarations use the [`let` keyword](https://doc.rust-lang.org/std/keyword.let.html) as in Rust.
+This is also similar to JavaScript, except there is no `var` keyword.

 Integer and boolean types are supported.